 Schools in Las Vegas and in the surrounding area vary in their ratings, so if you're moving to the area with children, pay close attention to the school districts in each neighborhood where you're thinking about buying a home.
 The University of Nevada, Las Vegas is the major college in the area.
-Families with college-age students who are thinking about moving to the area also have their choice of the following colleges:
+There are also several other smaller colleges and universities in the area including:

 - College of Southern Nevada

 - Northwest Career College